 With this in mind, you can see why it’s so important that you set achievable targets for each day and routinely hit those targets.
 Otherwise, you constantly feel like you’ve never done enough and it’s hard to switch off when you’re not working.

 This is another reason it helps to have statuses on apps like Slack and Status Hero so people can see when you are/aren’t available.
 Making your availability hours known to everyone is important, too.
 Make people aware that you’re available for work-related issues at specific times and, equally important, make it clear that you’re not available outside of those times.

-Finally, I mentioned an app called Daywise earlier and now is the time to explain about it in a little more detail.
+Finally, I mentioned an app called Daywise earlier and now is the time to explain it in a little more detail.
 Sadly, it’s only available for Android and I wish I could suggest an alternative for iOS but I’m not aware of one that allows you to schedule notifications in quite the same way.

 Basically, you set the times that you’re happy to receive notifications and they’ll come in as normal during this schedule.
-Outside of those times, Daywise will prevent notifications from showing and collect them in the background for later.
+Outside those times, Daywise will prevent notifications from showing and collect them in the background for later.

 You’ll then get a list of notifications when you’re scheduled time arrives, which you can view in chronological order.
 Best of all, you can set different schedules for different apps.
 This means you can use Daywise to block notifications that might distract you while you’re working and then block work-related apps from eating into your personal time.

 No more after-hours emails interrupting your dinner.